11 Baby Registry Mistakes Canadians Make (And How to Avoid Them)

 How many newborn-sized clothing items should I actually register for?

-Which diaper sizes should I prioritize on my Canadian baby registry?
+Which diaper sizes should I prioritise on my Canadian baby registry?

 Pampers Swaddlers Size 1 Diapers (40 ct)